RahatSaqib/scrapping-node/README.md

 ### 4. Questions/Thoughts:
 #### 1. Ideas for error catching/solving, retry strategies?

-&nbsp; &nbsp; Ans: For error solving I have use  promise for rejecting any request to cache for identifying exact problem or error.If any request reject it stores the 404 NOT FOUND property on url object.
+&nbsp; &nbsp; Ans:  For error solving I have used  Promise for rejecting any request to cache for identifying the exact problem or error.If any request rejects it stores the 404 NOT FOUND property on the url object..

 #### 2. Accessing more ads from this link than the limit allows (max 50 pages)?
-&nbsp; &nbsp; Ans: No, I cann't access more ads because the given link or url have only 8/9 pages for scrapping.
+&nbsp; &nbsp; Ans: No, I can't access more ads because the given link or url has only 8/9 pages for scrapping.

 #### 3. Experience with CI/CD tools?
-&nbsp; &nbsp; Ans: Yes, It was continuous integration for this.
-Whenever I pushed an update on git ,it test the api's with scripted test cases.
-Continous Deployment can not be happen because I did not write any scipt for any deplpyment.
+&nbsp; &nbsp; Ans: Yes, I experienced CI/CD tools in this project.
+Whenever I push an update on git , it tests the api's with scripted test cases.
+Continuous Deployment can not happen because I did not write any script for any deployment.
 It is done locally.

 #### 4. Experience on this task?
 &nbsp; &nbsp; Ans: It was a good ride for me.
-The task drive to me know further because it was very interesting for me.
+The task drove me to know further because it was very interesting for me.
 Love to learn new things and technology.
 ***